 “When an incident of suspected abuse is witnessed, the staff witnessing the abuse immediately report the incident to their supervisor.
 The supervisor will immediately begin the investigative process.”

 The investigator noted that “the abuse policy failed to direct the staff on protecting the resident during the investigation.”

-If your loved one has been victimized by abuse, neglect or mistreatment while residing in any nursing facility including Kahl Home for the Aged and Infirmed, Rosenfeld Injury Lawyers can help.
+If your loved one has been victimized by abuse, neglect or mistreatment while residing in any nursing facility including Kahl Home for the Aged and Infirmed, Rosenfeld Injury Lawyers LLC can help.
 Our Davenport nursing home abuse lawyers can ensure your family receives the financial recompense they deserve for your loved one’s harm.